 -

-Containing other accessories for 'The Iron Mask', like posters and insert cards.
+The Iron Mask Containing other accessories for 'The Iron Mask', like posters and insert cards.
 It shows a suave Fairbanks in his heyday.
 Strong drawn images of Fairbanks highlight his striking facial features which were renowned as American features by the public.

 The pressbook was designed to publicise the film and draw attention to its star - Fairbanks.